-- Directive 85/374/EEC is repealed with effect from [OP, please insert the date: 1224 months after the date of entry into force of this Directive].
-However, it shall continue to apply with regard to products placed on the market or put into service before that date. - 2.
-References to Directive 85/374/EEC shall be construed as references to this Directive and shall be read in accordance with the correlation table set out in the Annex to this Directive.
+Directive 85/374/EEC is repealed with effect from ...
+[24 months from the date of entry into force of this Directive].
+However, it shall continue to apply with regard to products placed on the market or put into service before that date.

+References to the repealed Directive shall be construed as references to this Directive and shall be read in accordance with the correlation table set out in the Annex.